cyoon1729/NeuralNetworks/README.md

-# sANNity
+# saNNity

-sANNity is a C++ neural network library with no use of third party dependencies.
+saNNity is a C++ neural network library with no use of third party dependencies.

 In the process of refactoring